 Up River Yacht Club is not a commercial enterprise.
 A marina or boat yard would charge you at least three to five times more per annum.

 Keeping costs low

 In exchange for the very low fees (and to keep fees low), members are expected to get involved and help out taking part in at least one club work party and one launch and recovery syndicate work party each year.
 As a self help club, this makes the cost of boat ownership reasonable.
 It also enables a far wider range of people to own sailing cruisers and get out on the water.

 In case you wondered… you would pay circa £1200 a year just for a swinging mooring alone to keep a 28ft boat at our nearest marina.
 They would also charge extra for all services including launch and recovery, use of electricity etc etc.

 If you keep a boat in the River Crouch at Hullbridge, you install and maintain your own mooring.
 You’ll receive friendly advice regarding how to go about it (most new members take over an existing mooring which makes it easy to get started).

 The Club will give you the mooring’s location and you’ll also get practical assistance from other members.
 However, you’ll have to accept that you will be responsible for your own mooring.
 Therefore, at least once a year, at low tide, you’ll need to put on your wellies and check over and maintain your mooring.
 For more information about moorings please click here.

 I hope you find this breakdown of typical costs useful, please don’t hesitate to get in touch to find out more.
-Dennis Haggerty Vice Commodore
+Dennis Haggerty Commodore

 How much does a sailing cruiser cost?